home-assistant/home-assistant.io/source/_integrations/ecovacs.markdown

   - `Work mode`: Specify the mode, how the bot should clean.
 - **Sensor**:
   - `Error`: The error code and a description of the error. `0` means no error.
 Disabled by default
-  - `Lifespan`: For each component an entity with the remaining lifespan will be created
+  - `Lifespan`: For each supported component an entity with the remaining lifespan will be created
   - `Network`: The following network related entities will be created.
 All disabled by default
     - `Ip address`
     - `Wi-Fi RSSI`